 - Electives are liberal arts courses aimed to cultivate intellectual and reflective abilities in students and motivate them to probe deeper and approach their design process in a holistic manner.

-- An understanding of key international norms and standards around protection and management of cultural and natural heritage
+- To understand the key norms around protection and management of cultural and natural heritage.

-- Employment with hospitality businesses and organizations focused on cultural tourism and ecotourism.
+- Hospitality businesses and organizations focused on cultural tourism and ecotourism

 For further information, kindly email Ishita Shah at email@example.com